MattJonesMath/MattJonesMath.github.io/_pages/about.md

   - /about.html
 ---

 My name is Matt.
-I use math to learn new things about real systems.
+I use math to study complex systems, particularly group dynamics.

-I earned a Ph.D. in mathematics from Dartmouth College under Feng Fu.
-My thesis is titled "Evolutionary Dynamics of Collective Action Problems."
+I earned a Ph.D. in mathematics from Dartmouth College under Feng Fu for my thesis titled "Evolutionary Dynamics of Collective Action Problems."
 Currently, I am a postdoc at Yale University working with Nicholas Christakis in the Yale Institue for Network Science and the Human Nature Lab.